Tips To Become A Better Illustrator

 There is a trend nowadays wherein artists are held down compared to blue-collar jobs.
 Stereotypes such as “those are just drawings” and “they don’t impact the world as much as doctors, engineers, etc.” plague society today.

-These only constitute the minority of the world population today, as many people and cultures worldwide ease towards considering artists as essential personnel in building the future.
+These only constitute a minority of the world’s population today, as many people and cultures worldwide are increasingly considering artists as essential personnel in building the future.

-Rather than be severely affected by these wrongful statements, use them as an inspiration in driving forwards in your career.
+Rather than being severely affected by these wrongful statements, use them as inspiration to move forward in your career.

 Takeaway